-Assassin's Creed Valhalla is one of winter 2020's biggest games.
-It will be released on nearly every platform in existence on November 12, including next-gen consoles.
+Assassin's Creed Valhalla was one of winter 2020's biggest games.
+It was released on nearly every platform in existence on November 12, including next-gen consoles.
 But the only modern console it's missing from is the Nintendo Switch.

 Assassin's Creed Odyssey debuted for PlayStation 4, Xbox One, and PC across the globe on October 5, 2018.
 In Japan, the game also launched on Nintendo Switch.
 Ubisoft facilitated this launch using experimental technology in partnership with a Taiwanese game streaming company Ubitus GameCloud.
 It was the third Switch cloud release in Japan, following Resident Evil VII and Phantasy Star Online 2.

 What clue indicates whether Assassin’s Creed: Valhalla will release on Switch?

 In 2020, Nintendo finally brought Nintendo Switch cloud gaming stateside with Control Ultimate Edition.
 The Control Switch port was again developed by partnering with the company Ubitus to make cloud gaming possible for Switch.
 According to Business Insider, Ubitus is “working with numerous industry-leading game developers, aiming to bring their best games to the Nintendo Switch shortly.”

 Streaming via the cloud means far more technologically strenuous gameplay is possible compared to what the basic machine can process.
 The Control Ultimate Edition on Switch features numerous components that were once believed to be next-gen exclusive, like ray tracing.

 Like with Odyssey and Control, these features would allow Assassin’s Creed Valhalla to easily be playable on the Switch, despite the console being incapable of natively running the game.
 A cloud-based Assassin’s Creed Valhalla port might even be closer to next-gen in quality than Xbox One and PS4.